-Throughout the rapidly developing field of personalized medicine, Strike Pharma’s proprietary Adaptable Drug Affinity Conjugate (ADAC) technology platform offers an agnostic technology for the future, enabling the development of novel antibody-based treatments tailored to the individual patient and applicable across a wide variety of disease indications.
+Throughout the rapidly developing field of personalized medicine, Strike Pharma’s proprietary Adaptable Drug Affinity Conjugate (ADACTM) technology platform offers an agnostic technology for the future, enabling the development of novel antibody-based treatments tailored to the individual patient and applicable across a wide variety of disease indications.

 Application of ADAC technology will enable development of highly targeted, immunotherapeutic treatments capable of generating an enhanced immune response and with a prolonged half-life to ensure that the body’s immune system continues to find and destroy targeted cells regardless of location.

 This novel platform has the potential to bring new, patient-specific immunotherapeutic treatments to market:

 - Deliver a cargo, such as a neoantigenic peptide, based on the genetic profile of the patient or tumor

 - Efficient delivery – design flexibility ensures correct presentation of cargo and can prolong half-life

 - For example, for delivery of an antigenic peptide to stimulate an immunotherapeutic response

 - For example, eliminate the need to redesign a complete therapeutic molecule by using a universal, non-immunogenic peptide tag to link a tumor-specific, antigenic peptide sequence

 - Contribute to improved cost-effectiveness per treatment